Waseem Zahoor - Treats 'N Eats Desserts

 "I used to race cars, now I fix them", he says, laughing.

-As a long-time owner of the Mr. Transmission in Sheppard East Village, he is a 23 year veteran of the neighbourhood.
+As a long-time owner of the Mister Transmission in Sheppard East Village, he has been in the neighbourhood since 1991.
 He and his expert team repair all makes and models from A to Z. "We can take care of anything", Ray said."My team and I are constantly keeping up with technology and every technician here attends two training sessions every year to stay current."

 "I think honesty and integrity is a big part of our success.
 I would say that 60-70% of my business is word of mouth."